-Farris, Riley & Pitt, LLP has been successful in navigating the arbitration process on behalf of victims of nursing home neglect.
-If you have a case with merit, arbitration does not deter our firm from pursuing justice.
-If we can help you or your family, please give us a call.
+Farris, Riley & Pitt, LLP has successfully navigated the arbitration process for victims of nursing home neglect.
+If you have an actionable case, arbitration does not deter our firm from pursuing justice.
+If we can help you or your family, please call us.

 Nursing homes in Alabama and around Birmingham are responsible for providing care to elderly and disabled residents.
 Unfortunately, the quality of care in the nursing home industry has increasingly declined over the past decade.

 Recent studies suggest that nursing home corporations increasingly subject residents to abuse and neglect in nursing homes.
 Many cases have reported residents dying, or suffering severe abuse or neglect in nursing homes.

 Farris, Riley & Pitt, LLP represents victims of nursing home and elder abuse and their families.
 Call (205) 324-1212 right now to take advantage of a free consultation to let our Birmingham nursing home abuse attorneys review your case and help you understand your legal options.